DeaglanBartlett/roxy/docs/source/tutorial.rst

 The optimisation and MCMC functionality of ``roxy`` can be accessed by the ``roxy.regressor.RoxyRegressor`` class, which we define here.
 We must supply the names of each of the parameters of ``my_fun``, as well as a fiducial point and the range of the priors (as a dictionary).
 We assume uniform priors for all parameters.
+If you wish to set improper uniform priors without edges on an parameter, simply include ``None`` in one of the entries of the prior for that parameter.

 .. code-block:: python